Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Bayesian Inference, Model Selection Goodness-of-Fit

 \subsection{Bayesian goodness-of-fit diagnostics}

-\citet{HunGooHan2008} proposed systematic simulation-based Bayesian goodness-of-fit diagnostics (BGOFs) for ERGMs by comparing high-level statistics of observed networks with those of corresponding networks simulated from the estimated network.
-In order to evaluate the model fit in terms of posterior predictive assessment.
-The estimated posterior distribution of the model parameters is in our VI approach approximated by $q_{\hat\lambda}$.
-The set of statistics used for the comparison are the \begin{itemize} \item \emph{degree distribution}, which counts the nodes with degree $k$ (i.e.~$k$ connected nodes); \item \emph{geodesic distance distribution}, which is defined as the shortest path length between two nodes (or infinity if there is no such path); and \item \emph{edgewise shared partners distribution}, which expresses the tendency in the observed network for tied nodes to have multiple shared partners.
-Specifically the edgewise shared partner statistic counts all nodes $i$ and $j$ that are connected and that both also have an edge to a third node $k$. \end{itemize} The measures can be visualised via boxplots using the \texttt{bgof()} function in the \texttt{bergm} package \citep{bergm}.
-The function requires a number of simulated networks and we set this equal to 100 later in Sec.~\ref{sec:empirical}.
-For formal definitions of the statistics, see Supp.~A.
+\citet{HunGooHan2008} consider the conditional distribution of ``out-of-model'' statistics at the MLE, and compare it to the observed graph.
+Subsequent Bayesian work has done the same with posterior predictive distributions as adequacy checking.
+The latter is also referred to as Bayesian goodness-of-fit diagnostics (BGOFs) for ERGMs by comparing high-level statistics of observed networks with those of corresponding networks simulated from the estimated network, in order to evaluate the model fit in terms of posterior predictive assessment.
+The estimated posterior distribution of the model parameters is approximated by $q_{\hat\lambda}$ in our VI approach.
+The set of statistics used for the comparison is the \begin{itemize} \item \emph{degree distribution}, which counts the nodes with degree $k$ (i.e.~$k$ connected nodes); \item \emph{geodesic distance distribution}, which is defined as the shortest path length between two nodes (or infinity if there is no such path); and \item \emph{edge-wise shared partners distribution}, which expresses the tendency for tied nodes to have multiple shared partners.
+Specifically, the edge-wise shared partner statistic counts all nodes $i$ and $j$ that are connected and also have an edge to a third node $k$. \end{itemize} The measures can be visualised via boxplots using the \texttt{bgof()} function in the \texttt{bergm} package \citep{bergm}.
+The function requires a number of simulated networks; we set this equal to 100 later in Section~\ref{sec:empirical}.
+For formal definitions of the statistics, see Supplement~A.